RBI mulls setting up of fraud registry to check banking frauds | Business

 Such a database will help prevent these fraudsters from repeating the fraud as the websites or phone numbers would be blacklisted, RBI executive director Anil Kumar Sharma said on Monday.

-Sharma also said that the customers of the Core Investment Company (CIC) would come under the Reserve Bank - Integrated Ombudsman Scheme (RB-IOS), 2021.
+Sharma also said that the customers of the Credit Information Company (CIC) would come under the Reserve Bank - Integrated Ombudsman Scheme (RB-IOS), 2021.

-To make the alternate dispute redressal mechanism simpler and more responsive to the customers of regulated entities, the prime minister launched the 'One Nation One Ombudsman'.
+To make the alternate dispute redressal mechanism simpler and more responsive to the customers of regulated entities, the prime minister had launched 'One Nation One Ombudsman'.

 Sharing complaints filed under the Ombudsman Scheme, he said, 4.18 lakh complaints were received during 2021-22 as against 3.82 lakh in the previous year.
-As many as 97.9 percent of cases were cleared last financial year as compared to 96.5 percent in the preceding year.
+As many as 97.9 per cent cases were cleared last financial year as compared to 96.5 per cent in the preceding year.

-Stressing that customers should never share account details with anyone, he said, customers should immediately report any fraud-related incident to the bank to minimize their risks.
+Stressing that customers should never share account details with anyone, he said, customers should immediately report any fraud related incidence to the bank to minimise his or her risks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)